cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Network Infrastructures (PDF 2).md

 With standard ADSL, the band from 25.875 kHz to 138 kHz is used for upstream communication, while 138 kHz –1104 kHz is used for downstream communication
 ![[Network Infrastructures/images/20.png]]

 ## ADSL Frequency Allocation
-Interference happens when 2 or more communications happen simultaneously in time 2 in frequence.
+Interference happens when 2 or more communications happen simultaneously in two time in frequence.
 In ADSL we have separation of frequence.

 **speedup bitrate for downstream**: to increase it, an idea is to use also the bandit of the upstream.